 I attended an Open Day at the University and found the lecturers very approachable and the atmosphere very welcoming.
 I was taken on a tour of the facilities such as the Living Lab which was exceptional.

 The best aspect of the course is 50/50 split between placements and university.
-It's great that I am able to apply what I've learned at the University into clinical practice.
+It was great being able to apply what I learned at the University into clinical practice.

 One of the best aspects of the course is simulation as well.
-It's great to use the facilities that the University have such as working on the wards and in the immersive suite.
-We do interprofessional learning with the paramedics and recreate an A&E in one of the wards, receiving handovers and patients from the paramedic students.
-These increases our confidence prior to going into clinical practice and allows us to practice in a safe environment."
+It's great to use the facilities that the University have, such as the wards and the immersive suite.
+We did interprofessional learning with the paramedics and recreated an A&E in one of the wards, receiving handovers and patients from the paramedic students.
+This increased our confidence prior to going into clinical practice and allows us to practice in a safe environment."

-Stacy has recently graduated and is starting her professional life in Accident and Emergency (A&E) at South Tyneside District Hospital at a watershed time in NHS history.
-Despite the scale of the challenge that awaits her, she believes she is ready, and is determined to play her part.
+Stacy has recently graduated and started her professional life in A&E at South Tyneside District Hospital at a watershed time in NHS history.

-"I know it will be a challenging time but the ethos remains the same – caring and supporting those who most need our help.
-I’m lucky in that I have a huge support network around me; from my family to the lecturers at the University.
-I know things will be on a much bigger scale than I expected but, at the end of the day, we are there to care for those most in need.
-That’s the profession I’ve chosen.”
+“It has been a challenging time but the ethos remains the same – caring and supporting those who most need our help.
+We are there to care for those most in need.
+That’s the profession I’ve chosen.